ChristineShiels/Pace-Creative-Knowledge-Test/README.md

-# Pace Creative Knowledge Test Responses - Chrisitne Shiels
+# Pace Creative Knowledge Test Responses - Christine Shiels

 1. If there is a difference between live, staging, and git and I need to add a functionality, I would add a branch to the git and fetch the code from the live site to add my new code to.